Anas-Crecca/Test/dairy.md

 Plan for tomorrow: grouping, correct slotting

 Wed 15/1/2025:
-Algorithm so only correct pieces "snap"
+Algorithm so only correct pieces "snap", pictures get automatically cut into puzzles